vectorgrp/XCPlite/README.md

 multi_thread_demo:
   Shows measurement in multiple threads.
   Create thread local instances of events and measurements.
-  Share a calibration parameter segment among multiple threads.
+  Share a parameter segment among multiple threads.
-  Thread safe and consistent access to calibration parameters.
+  Thread safe and consistent access to parameters.
   Experimental code to demonstrate how to create context and spans using the XCP instrumentation API.

 cpp_demo:
-  Demonstrates the calibration segment RAII wrapper.
+  Demonstrates the calibration parameter segment RAII wrapper.
   Demonstrates measurement of member variables and stack variables in class instance member functions.
-  Shows how to create a class with calibration parameters as member variables.
+  Shows how to create a class with a calibration parameter segment as a member variable.

 threadx_demo:
   Planned